-During its peak of development, Jerusalem was built up both on the western and eastern heights, between the Kidron Valley and the Valley of Hell (Guy Ben Inom) and up to the territories of today's Russian Compound.
+During the height of development, Jerusalem was built on both on the western and eastern hills, between the Kidron Valley and the Valley of Hell (Guy Ben Inom) and up to the territories of today's Russian Compound.

-After the destruction of the Second Temple and through the end of the 19th century, Jerusalem remained within the Old City, surrounded by the ancient wall.
-In the 1950s, the assistance of Jewish organizations, patrons of the arts and various European Christian missions allowed Jerusalem to expand beyond its historical boundaries.
+After the destruction of the Second Temple and throughout the 19th century, Jerusalem’s boundaries remained within the ancient walls.
+Expansion beyond the historical limits occurred in the 1950’s due to the assistance of Jewish organizations, patrons of the arts and various European Christian missions.

-During this time period, the German Protestant Templars built a community which was known as the German Colony.
+A group of German protestants known as the Templars built a community during this period which was known as the German Colony.
 The modern city of Jerusalem began to develop rapidly.
 The Arab regions of East Jerusalem (Musrara, Sheikh Dzherah, and Wadi Joz) were also settled and developed.

-While under the British Mandate, the city expanded mainly westward and undeveloped areas between the inhabited quarters were populated.
-This period is characterized by the creation of a unified plan for the development of the city designed by the British government which included municipal laws aimed at preserving historical buildings and giving the city a single architectural appearance by cladding new structures with "Jerusalem stone", a light colored limestone.
+Under the British Mandate, there was expansion to the west and undeveloped areas between the inhabited quarters were settled.
+This period was characterized by the British government's creation of a unified plan for the development of the city which included municipal laws aimed at preserving historical buildings.
+The plan also gave the city a consistent architectural appearance by cladding new structures with "Jerusalem stone", a light-colored limestone.

 After the formation of the State of Israel in 1948, Jerusalem developed exclusively in the western region until 1967 because of the ceasefire line between the country of Jordan and Israel.
 This line divided East and West Jerusalem, including the Old City.

-On December 5, 1949, the Israeli government issued a law on the status of Jerusalem, proclaiming it the capital of the state and the Israeli Parliament (The Knesset) was transferred from Tel Aviv.
+On December 5,1949, the Israeli government issued a statuary law regarding the status of Jerusalem and proclaimed it the capital of the state.
+The Israeli Parliament, known as The Knesset, was transferred from Tel Aviv.

-After the hostilities of the Six Day War (June 5, 1967–June 10, 1967), Jerusalem was reunited into a single city once again.
-Intensive construction began in the northern districts of the city.
+After the hostilities of the Six Day War (June 5-10, 1967), Jerusalem was reunited into a single city once again and intensive construction began in the northern districts.
 During this period, the areas of the French Hill (A-Giva A-Tsarfatit), Ramat Eshkol and Givat A-Mivtar were built and populated.

-In 1971, the construction of modern residential areas began in the Gilo, Ar Ha-Tsofim, Ramot, Talpiet Mizrah areas.
-At the same time, intensive excavations began at the Temple Mount and in the Jewish quarter of the Old City.
-The Jewish quarter of the Old City was completely restored and reconstructed.
+Construction of modern residential areas started in 1971 in the Gilo, Ar Ha-Tsofim, Ramot, Talpiet Mizrah areas.
+Simultaneously, intensive excavations began at the Temple Mount the Jewish quarter of the Old City which was completely reconstructed.

 1880 - 32,000